madhavkosi/designPatterningolang/dsa/binarysearchtree.md

 To complement the floor function, we can also implement a function to find the **ceil** of a given key in a Binary Search Tree (BST).
 The **ceil** of a key is the smallest key in the BST that is greater than or equal to the given key.
 If no such key exists, the ceil is considered to be `nil`.

-### Solution Approach for Ceil

-To find the ceil of a key in a BST, the approach is similar to finding the floor:
-1. If the current node's key is equal to the given key, then the ceil is the current node.
-2. If the current node's key is less than the given key, then we search in the right subtree because all keys in the left subtree are smaller.
-3. If the current node's key is greater than the given key, then the current node could be the ceil, but there might be a closer value in the left subtree.

 ### Implementation in Go